 - Preheat oven to 350° degrees Fahrenheit.

-- Prepare the brownie batter according to package instructions.
-Pour the batter into a greased springform pan and bake for 30-35 minutes on 350 F. Remove from the oven and let it cool slightly.
+- Prepare the brownie batter according to the package instructions.
+Pour the batter into a greased springform pan and bake for 30-35 minutes at 350 F. Remove from the oven and let it cool slightly.

 Pumpkin Cheesecake Layer